roalyr/GDTLancer-game-design/GDD-COMBINED-TEXT.md

 * **Contact:** An abstract NPC the player interacts with via menus to gain missions, information, and build relationships.
 * **Faction:** A distinct political or corporate entity in the game world with which the player can gain or lose standing.
 * **Focus Points (FP):** A resource spent to improve an Action Check result.
-* **G-Stasis Cradle:** In-lore tech that allows pilots to survive high-G maneuvers.
+* **G-Stasis Cradle:** In-lore tech that allows pilots to survive high-G maneuvers (e.g., rapid acceleration, high-thrust industrial actions).
 * **Goal System:** System for tracking Agent objectives.
-* **Lancer Doctrine:** The cultural doctrine of non-destructive ship combat, born from scarcity of materials and personnel.
 * **Module:** A set of mechanics for a specific activity (e.g., Combat, Mining).
 * **Pragmatic Aesthetics:** Function-first ship design philosophy.
+* **Preservation Convention:** The widespread cultural and economic norm of valuing ships and skilled pilots, prioritizing disablement and capture over destruction.
 * **Reputation:** A narrative stat tracking the player's professional standing (e.g., "Dependable," "Opportunist").
+* **Ship Perk:** A positive trait an asset can acquire as achievements.
 * **Ship Quirk:** A negative trait an asset can acquire due to damage or failed actions, often imposing a mechanical penalty.
 * **Time Clock:** Tracks time.
 When full, it triggers a World Event Tick.
 * **Time Unit (TU):** An abstract unit of time.
 Actions cost TUs.